Please ensure Javascript is enabled for purposes of website accessibility Family Members | University of West Florida

 • A service member hospitalized or receiving outpatient care for a VA determine service-connected permanent and total disability may be eligible for DEA benefits.

-Florida provides scholarship opportunities for dependent children and spouses of veterans who died from a service-connected disability or who are 100 percent service-connected permanent and total disabled veterans through the Scholarships for Children and Spouses of Deceased or Disabled Veterans program.
+Florida provides scholarship opportunities for dependent children and spouses of veterans who died from a service-connected disability or who are 100% service-connected permanent and total disabled veterans through the Scholarships for Children and Spouses of Deceased or Disabled Veterans program.
 The veteran must have been a Florida resident at least 12 months prior to receiving the 100% permanent and total disability rating.
-If the student is awarded the scholarship, the State will pay the school directly for the tuition and fees.
+If the student is awarded the scholarship, the state will pay the school directly for the tuition and mandatory fees.
 The scholarship does NOT pay out for summer semesters.
 The funds are only available for fall and spring semesters.
-Visit www.floridastudentfinancialaid.org or call toll free (888) 827-2004 for more information.
+Visit Florida Student Scholarship & Grant Programs or call 888.827.2004 toll free for more information.

 Steps to Apply: